s152703/instagrim-plus/Readme.txt

 ﻿The new instagrim  is  using Cassandra as a back end.
-The app allows colorful picture uploads, creates a colorful thumbnail and a  B/W version of the picture, and   login&logout function.
+The app allows colorful picture uploads, creates a colorful thumbnail and a  B/W version of the picture, and   login&logout function.And there is a picture ground,you can see every user's picture there,and make comments.